Case Converter

 Frequently Asked Questions

-The converter supports 9 different formats: uppercase (ALL CAPS), lowercase (all small), Title Case (First Letter Capitalized), Sentence case (first letter only), camelCase (firstWordLowerThenCamelCase), PascalCase (FirstWordCapitalizedThenPascal), snake_case (words_separated_by_underscores), kebab-case (words-separated-by-hyphens), and CONSTANT_CASE (ALL_CAPS_WITH_UNDERSCORES).
+The converter supports uppercase (ALL CAPS), lowercase (all small), title case (First Letter Capitalized), camelCase (firstWordLowerThenCamelCase), PascalCase (FirstWordCapitalizedThenPascal), snake_case (words_separated_by_underscores), and kebab-case (words-separated-by-hyphens).

 Yes!
 Special characters, numbers, punctuation, and symbols are preserved in their original positions.
 Only alphabetical characters are affected by case conversion, while everything else remains unchanged throughout the transformation.